-If possible, have the child try the top on and mark where the straps should go.
+If possible, have your child try on the top and mark where the straps should go.
 For my example top, the straps have 6 inches between them (in the middle of the top).

 Sew the straps in place.
-Tie the straps into bows (again, this it’s best to have the child try it on and tie to fit).
+Tie the straps into bows (again, this it’s best to have the child try it on and tie the straps to fit).
 Tie end of each strap into a knot and trim any excess (if straps are too long).
-My daughter ‘s straps ended up being 15 inches ling each, but could certainly have been shorter.
+My daughter ‘s straps ended up being 15″ long each, but could certainly have been shorter.

 Steam press your shirring, so it cinches up nicely.
-I spray mine with a mist of water, then iron it.
-It will also cinch up after washing and machine drying your garment.
+I spray mine with a mist of water, then use the iron to steam the bodice.
+It will also cinch up after washing and machine drying your finished garment.

 Viola!
 Summer top is complete.
 I hope this tutorial helps!
 My daughter loves her new knit tunic and wants more.
 Since these tops only take a short time, I think I will be making more.
-Will look so cute with shorts or capris leggings!
+It will look so cute with shorts or capris leggings!

 If you use this tutorial to sew some fun tops or tunics, I’d love to hear how it went!